 Solutions containing chromic acid are powerfully oxidizing and highly

 Do NOT use the cleaning mixture called chromic acid, prepared by dissolving

 a metal chromate or dichromate in concentrated

 This cleaning mixture is NOT permitted in schools because it is dangerously

 effective as a cleaning agent than strong detergent solutions or a suitable

 The reactions of potassium chromate and dichromate with sulfur, carbon,

 magnesium, aluminium and phosphorus are dangerous and

 are NOT permitted in schools.

-Potassium dichromate, K2Cr2O7,
+Potassium dichromate, K2Cr2O7, potassium

-orange to red,
+to red, odourless,

 monoclinic crystals or granules, r.d.
-2.69,
+2.69, m.p.
+398oC, strong

 It was formerly used mixed with sulfuric acid to clean laboratory glassware

 but nowadays this procedure NOT permitted in schools.

 Oxidation reactions involve the reduction of solutions of chromate or

 dichromate ions that cause colour changes from yellow or